 Even if you are a native English speaker, there is a level of nuance required in advanced legal writing.
 We have found that candidates benefit from our guidance on how to fully explain legal matters, or on how to condense and simplify their language.
 To get the highest marks in this SQE2 assessment, your writing skills are just as important as your legal knowledge, so our unique approach focuses on both.

 Our flexible Superexam platform can be tailored to your own SQE preparation needs.
-We have a selection of mock stations, lectures, and other training materials to choose from.
-Our prices start from £70-£120 for individual “pay as you go” modules, with discounts available on bulk purchases.
+We have a selection of SQE mock stations, lectures, and other training materials to choose from.
+Our prices start from £70-£120 for individual “pay as you go” mock sessions, with discounts available on bulk purchases.
 Feel free to contact us for further advice on module combinations to suit your background, budget, and availability.